Cecil Herbert Sharpley: Trade union activities

 In Victoria, Sharpley befriended priest William Hancock (1863–1955).
 Sharpley began working on a farm, but soon became homeless.
 He undertook a correspondence course in journalism.
 Sharpley then read books on socialism, Lenin and Marx, and submitted articles to Sydney's Morning Herald and other newspapers.
 He learned about politics and economics in the State Library Victoria.
 He got a job in an advertising agency in 1933, and joined the Federated Clerks' Union of Australia and the Australian Labor Party the following year.

 In 1935, Sharpley joined the Communist Party of Australia (CPA).
 He became a member of the Victorian executive, and when the party was declared illegal, he established an illegal press and printing of the party's Guardian.
 He continued to meet in secret in 1941, and in a later inquiry, admitted a leading article represented the party policy to support the Soviet Union and defeat the Menzies Government.
 During this period he became a member of the Federated Ironworkers' Association of Australia, and worked in the Williamstown Naval Dockyard.
+In 1943, Sharpley ran a campaign for the Legislative Assembly seat of Footscray, managed by a young George Seelaf.
+Receiving 19.2 percent of the primary vote, he was unsuccessful.